 - The market environment is changing (i.e. new competitors, changing economy, etc).

-It is important to review this part of the plan at least quarterly to make sure things haven’t drastically changed.
+It is important to review this part of the plan quarterly to make sure things haven’t drastically changed.

 Once you have the above identified, then create a second worksheet for your action plan to lay out your outcome goal, marketing goals, the performance-based projects and tasks to achieve my goals.
 Visually this is a hierarchy that flows from the outcome goal down to the tasks.